 Can I get Green Card while in the USA with a Deportation Order?

 It depends.
 That is the honest answer to this question.
-The law allows you to file one motion to reopen you case within 90 days of your final administrative order of removal.
+The law allows you to file one motion to reopen your case within 90 days of your final administrative order of removal.
 See section 1003.23 of the Act.
-In this case, it will be much easier to reopen your case and allow you adjust your status to a lawful permanent resident in the US without the need to leave the country.
+In this case, it will be much easier to reopen your case and allow you to adjust your status to a lawful permanent resident in the US without the need to leave the country.

 I have a Final Order of Removal, and I cannot get Green Card in the USA.
 What is next?

 As discussed earlier, if for whatever legal reason you are unable to adjust your status while in the USA, you may still be eligible for a green card through consular processing.
-Assuming you are a beneficiary of an approved petition, but you are unable to reopen your case to adjust your status in the USA, leaving the US on your own merit to consular processing at your home country could be your best option.
+Assuming you are a beneficiary of an approved petition, but are unable to reopen your case to adjust your status in the USA, leaving the US on your own merit to consular processing at your home country could be your best option.
 I know this sounds scary to most people, Africans, but it is a viable option.

-There are somethings you need to be aware of before leaving the US.
+There are some things you need to be aware of before leaving the US.
 If your only crime in the US is because you overstayed your visa or legal status or entered without inspection, if you leave the US, you may be subjected to the 3 or 10 years bar because of your unlawful presence in the US.
 In addition, your departure from the US will trigger a 10 years bar because of the removal order.

-Again, I-601A, provisional unlawful presence waiver, do not cure the 10 years bar associated with your deportation.
+Again, I-601A, provisional unlawful presence waiver, does not cure the 10 years bar associated with your deportation.
 So, for folks whose departure executed the removal order, the consular office will still deny you a visa.
 But if you are a relative of your US citizen or LPR, instead of waiting 10 years to pass by, you can apply for a waiver to be reunited with your family sooner.
-The Form I-601, Application for Waiver of Grounds of Inadmissibility, serves this purpose.
+Form I-601, Application for Waiver of Grounds of Inadmissibility, serves this purpose.
 Even folks with criminal and other issues may use this waiver.
 Again, because of the backlog with USCIS, this application can take 6 to 9 months to be adjudicated.
 Regardless, that is far better than waiting for 10 years.